ED PEER Program

 - Complete the health screening process, as detailed below

 The selection process consists of an online application, two letters of reference, a background check, and a health screening.
 Informal interviews will be conducted with the program coordinators after applicants have submitted a complete application.
-Applicants will not be invited to interview until they have completed all of the requirements.
-The program will be explained in detail and the applicant will have the chance to decide whether to participate in the PEER program.
+Applicants will not be invited to interview until they have completed all of the application requirements.

-Newly appointed ED PEER Program members will be required to attend an ED PEER orientation scheduled by the Program Coordinator.
-They will also complete a shadow shift with an ED Health Care Assistant (HCA).
+Newly appointed ED PEER Program members will be required to attend orientation sessions scheduled by the Program Coordinator.
+One 4-hour shadow shift with an ED Health Care Assistant (HCA) in the ED completes your orientation.

 The ED PEER program is operated on a term-by-term basis.
-Applications are currently being accepted for the Spring 2015 term, which will run from 1/20/15- 5/15/15.
+Applications are currently being accepted for the Summer 2016 term, which will run from 6/13/16- 8/5/16.

-Applications for Spring 2015 are due on 12/19/14.
+Applications for Summer 2016 are due on Friday, 5/13/16.
 No late or incomplete applications will be considered.
 Any incomplete or late applications will be placed on hold until the next application cycle.
-Please note that the health screening process may take up to one week to complete, so it is advised that applicants plan accordingly.
+Please note that the health screening process may take up to a few weeks to complete, so it is advised that applicants plan accordingly.

 Fill out and submit the online form: